jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Pitch and frequency

+Each interval has a certain sound, and makes us feel a certain way.

-An interval describes the difference in pitch between two notes.
+An interval describes the difference in *pitch* between two notes.
-The larger the interval,
-the greater the difference in pitch.
+The greater the difference in pitch, the larger the interval.

-Each interval,
-each difference in pitch between two notes, has a certain sound and makes us feel a certain way.
-It can be measured as a number, like a difference in frequency beteeen the two pitches.

-Pitch is the frequency at which a sound wave vibrates.
+*Pitch* is the frequency at which a sound wave vibrates.
 The higher the frequency,
 the faster the vibration,
 and the higher the pitch sounds to our ears.

+An interval can be described as the difference in frequency beteeen two pitches.

-Each interval can also be referenced by a name, like "major third".
+An interval can also be described with a name, like "major third".

 ### Interval names